sudofinn/Personal-3d-website-Orbit/README.md

 2. It has some nice typewriter animations at the start and at the end. 🏞️

 ## Visit
-The website should be available in a few hours.
-You can then find at probably at finnguha.dev .
+ You can then find at probably at finnguha.dev and if this does not work try finnguha.vercel.app .
 Thanks for checking out. 🚵

 ## Use
 You can use part of the code for your own website. 👍